zwennaf/dhaniverse/docs/CONTRIBUTING.md

 - Use consistent styling patterns
 - Test across different browsers and devices

-## Getting Help
+## Getting Help (Core Team & Internal)

 If you need help with contributing:

 1. Check the [documentation](./README.md)
-2. Search existing issues and discussions
-3. Ask questions in issue comments
+2. Use internal channels for questions and reviews
-4. Contact maintainers for complex questions
+3. Contact maintainers directly for complex questions

-## Recognition
+## Recognition (Internal)

-Contributors will be recognized in:

-- Project README contributors section
-- Release notes for significant contributions
-- Special recognition for outstanding contributions
+Core team contributions are recognized internally (release notes, docs acknowledgements, and internal announcements).

 Thank you for contributing to Dhaniverse and helping make financial education more accessible and engaging!